 As stated in Āmítuófó’s ‘Thirty-Second Vow Of Magnificent Adornments Surpassing That Of All Gods And Humans’ (第三十二严饰超诸天人愿):

-‘If I, [Dharmakāra Bodhisattva: 法藏菩萨], attain Buddhahood [as Amitābha Buddha], from the ground to above, as far as to the sky, palaces, towering pavilions, ponds, streams, flowers, trees, and all myriad things in my land, will altogether be composed of immeasurable variegated treasures, and a hundred thousand kinds of fragrances.
+‘If I, [Dharmakāra Bodhisattva: 法藏菩萨], attain Buddhahood [as Amitābha Buddha], from the ground to above, as far as to the sky, palace halls, towering pavilions, ponds, streams, flowers, trees, and all myriad things in my land, will altogether be composed of immeasurable variegated treasures, and a hundred thousand kinds of fragrances.
 These magnificent adornments are marvellous and wonderful, surpassing everything heavenly and human.
 Their fragrances universally perfume worlds of the ten directions.
 When Bodhisattvas smell them, they will all cultivate Buddhas’ practices.
 If not so, I shall not attain right awakening.’

 To summarise the vow, all objects in Āmítuófó’s Pure Land will be supremely splendid and fragrant.
 Being composed of so many kinds of fragrances, that ‘radiate’ from there to everywhere else, including our world, this explains why various Pure Land practitioners might describe what they smell differently when it is experienced.
 When those practising the Bodhisattva path smell it, they will be encouraged to continue walking the path to Buddhahood.
 It can also be said that those not yet practising the Bodhisattva path will be inspired to start walking the path too.

 In the ‘Sūtra Of Kṣitigarbha Bodhisattva’s Fundamental Vows’《地藏菩萨本愿经》was the case of a very virtuous Brahmin woman (婆罗门女), who ventured into Avīci Hell (阿鼻地狱) with mindfulness of the Buddha of her time to save her Mother.
 (Usual mindfulness of Buddha will not have this effect, while she wanted to know her whereabouts, and was ready to enter hell with aid of the Buddha.)
-Seeing the many other suffering beings there, she gave rose to Bodhicitta (菩提心).
+Seeing the many other suffering beings there, she gave rise to Bodhicitta (菩提心).
 In our world, perhaps ‘hell parks’ are the the closest equivalent to the true hells, to help us awaken compassion for all in a similar way.

 While the hell cave is just a simulation for educational purposes, it turned out to be a skilful means for overcoming fear and awakening compassion, which motivated sincere Niànfó.
 Before praying to Guānyīn Bodhisattva on her Enlightenment Day at a Buddhist temple, she was already prayed to at the park, while expressing what she represents – great compassion (大悲)!